NER4Archives-project/inception2corpus-CLI/README.md

 pip install -r requirements.txt
 ```

-## ⚠️  Configuration before launch the tool
+## ⚠️  Configuration before launching the tool

 - Do not delete the `temp_files/` folder, leave it
 - Do not delete the `i2c_lib/` folder, leave it